psychopy/blog/_posts/2023-07-31-jon_peirce.md

 ![Greyscale image of Jon Peirce in roughly 2002.
 Jon is looking much younger than now, with short dark haird and clean shaven.](/assets/images/jon2002.jpg){: .img-super-right}

-I wrote all the early stimulus code.
-This came from the idea around 2002 of using OpenGL (which can draw stimuli fast and precisely) in combination with Python (which is easier to use than compiled languages like C++).
-I later came up with the idea of the Builder interface and wrote the first version of that, although that (and many other aspects of the project) been improved a lot since, with the inputs of many other people.
+The early stimulus code came from an idea I had around 2002 of using OpenGL (which can draw stimuli fast and precisely) in combination with Python (which is easier to use than compiled languages like C++).
+I later designed the mechanics and format of the Builder interface and wrote the first version of that.
+All aspects of the project have been improved a lot since, with the inputs of many other people.

 Increasingly my role is more around guiding the project, managing the team and working out the directions and priorities.
 Most of the code, including the documentation, is now written by others.